somphene/somphene.github.io/index.md

 ## Identity

 Hi!
 I am named Som Phene (Sōma phēṇē, सोम फेणे).
 Som means Moon (Sanskrit: चन्द्र, IAST: Candra, lit. "shining").
-Moon reflects the Light of Sun to the Earth.
+Moon dances around to reflect the Light of Sun to the Earth.
 My name has many other translations which I explore through my life.
 What is your name and what does it mean?

 ## Hobbies

 I cycles bicycles.
+Everything else are translations.
 I like to communicate in various Languages.
 I like to identify people.
 I recycle.
-I reinterpret, revisit, replay, research, rewrite, read, renew.
+I restart, remember, restore, reinterpret, relive, relate, revisit, react, replay, research, rewrite, receive, read, reach, refresh, reconnect, revive, renew and reserve.

 ## Recycle